prestonlisek32/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-rock paper scissors game played in the console
+Rock paper scissors game played in the console

 ## Description